ROCm/OpenFOAM_HMM/README.md

-OpenFOAM is professionally released every six months to include customer sponsored developments and contributions from the community - individual and group contributors, fork re-integrations (including from FOAM-extend and OpenFOAM Foundation Ltd) - in this Official Release sanctioned by the OpenFOAM Worldwide Trademark Owner aiming towards one OpenFOAM.
+OpenFOAM is professionally released every six months to include customer sponsored developments and contributions from the community - individual and group contributors, re-integrations (including from FOAM-extend and OpenFOAM Foundation Ltd) - in this Official Release sanctioned by the OpenFOAM Worldwide Trademark Owner aiming towards one OpenFOAM.